Open Compute Project Announces Third Future Technologies Symposium at the 2020 OCP Global Summit.

 Draft papers will be reviewed by the OCP leadership and Foundation’s technical advisory board, as well as OCP Project Leaders.
 Acceptance will be based on content and overall program balance.
 The authors of the accepted drafts will have the opportunity to submit a poster and present their work orally during at the OCP Global Summit in San Jose.
 There will be a $10,000 award paid to the winning submission.

-When ready to submit, CLICK HERE to create an account in Linklings.
+When ready to submit, click here to create an account in Linklings.
 Once you create an account, it will allow you to submit your paper.

 The deadline to submit is Friday Jan 10, 2020 at 5pm PST.

 Previous submissions, winners and more information can be found below.